(14th) Korea Green Innovation Days (KGID) 2025

 Water Sector Cooperation and Innovation

-- Jong Young Kim, General Manager, International Training Team, Korea Water Resources Corporation (K-Water), “Scaling up a global learning platform in alignment with KGGTF goals”
+- Jong Young Kim, General Manager, International Training Team, Korea Water Resources Corporation (K-Water), “Scaling up a global learning platform in alignment with KGGTF goals” (Presentation)

 Agricultural Innovation for Climate-Resilient Food Security